 Magazine or Pinterest Inspiration Pictures

-Have you ever seen a picture of a space and just thought, “Yes, this is what I’ve had in my head!”
+Have you ever seen a picture of a space and just felt inspired?
 This happens to me sometimes with magazines or Pinterest photos.
 They really are an awesome way to get some ideas and inspiration.
 Oftentimes, too, they will have the name of the paint color somewhere in the article.

 Go Forth and Play with Color!